List of Digimon Adventure characters

 A group image depicting the DigiDestined featured in Digimon Adventure.
 Also present in the back row are Gennai in a Mekanorimon, Ogremon, and Centarumon, and in the front, Elecmon.

-Digimon Adventure, Digimon Adventure 02, Digimon Adventure tri.
-Digimon Adventure: Last Evolution Kizuna, Digimon Adventure 02: The Beginning, and the 2020 reboot of Digimon Adventure are produced by Toei Animation for the Digimon franchise, are centered on the DigiDestined (選ばれし子供達, Erabareshi Kodomotachi), a group of children chosen to protect the Digital World.
-Each child is partnered with a Digimon and use a Digivice (Note: A Digivice (デジヴァイス, Dejivaisu), based on Bandai's Digital Monster virtual pet toy, is a digital device that the DigiDestined use to enter the Digital World and help their Digimon partners Digivolve.) to help them Digivolve (Note: Digivolution (進化, Shinka) is the process by which a Digimon evolves into a higher-leveled, more powerful form.) into stronger forms.
+Digimon Adventure, Digimon Adventure 02, Digimon Adventure tri., Digimon Adventure: Last Evolution Kizuna (DA:LEK), Digimon Adventure 02: The Beginning (02:TB), and the 2020 reboot of Digimon Adventure, productions of Toei Animation for the Digimon franchise, are centered on the DigiDestined (選ばれし子供達, Erabareshi Kodomotachi), a group of children chosen to protect the Digital World.
+Each child is partnered with a Digimon and use a Digivice (Note: A Digivice (デジヴァイス, Dejivaisu), based on Bandai's Digital Monster virtual pet toy, is a digital device that the DigiDestined use to enter the Digital World and help their Digimon partners Digivolve.) to help them Digivolve (進化, shinka) into stronger forms.

 The main DigiDestined cast was designed by Katsuyoshi Nakatsuru.
 Producer Satoru Nishizono and the staff used a name analysis software to decide on the characters' names, using kanji combinations that related to "luck".
 For Digimon Adventure tri., director Keitaro Motonaga found that some parts of developing the characters were "difficult to control" due to the characters' "strong personalities", but the staff had "rebuilt" the characters by taking account of their personal growth while retaining their original personalities.
-A new group of DigiDestined, in addition to T.K. and Kari, were made into the new main cast for Digimon Adventure 02, consisting of Davis, Yolei, Cody and later Ken.
+A new group of DigiDestined, in addition to T.K. and Kari, were made into the new main cast for Digimon Adventure 02, consisting of Davis, Yolei, Cody, and later Ken.